-So why does this happen?
+So, why does this happen?
 Well, it's all to do with the hormone oestrogen.
-When you're having a monthly period, the point where you ovulate, which means you're actually ready for conception, that's when your oestrogen is at its highest.
+When you're having a monthly period, the point when you ovulate (which means you're actually ready for conception) is when your oestrogen is at its highest.

 But in the menopause, obviously, this doesn't happen.
-It can be a continual decrease of oestrogen.
+You can have a continual decrease of oestrogen.
 So we don't get the highs of feeling sexy and the low of feeling a bit miserable.
-It just goes lower and lower.
+It just gets lower and lower.
 And this will have a continual dampening effect on our libido and the way that we feel about sex as well.